mailprocessing/mailprocessing/docs/maildirproc.1.rst

 SIGNALS
 -------

-SIGHUP will cause imapproc to close and re-open its log file.
+SIGHUP will cause maildirproc to close and re-open its log file.
 This can be used for online log rotation in continuous mode.

 SEE ALSO
 --------